Brock Lesnar: Suplex City (2015–2016)

-On the January 25 episode of Raw, Stephanie McMahon scheduled a triple threat match between Lesnar, Roman Reigns and Dean Ambrose for Fastlane to determine who would challenge Triple H's for the WWE World Heavyweight Championship at WrestleMania 32.
-In the following weeks, Lesnar was continuously provoked by Ambrose, with Reigns saving him from the subsequent attacks by Lesnar.
-At Fastlane on February 21, Lesnar dominated most of the match before he was put through two broadcast tables by Ambrose and Reigns; he lost the match after Reigns pinned Ambrose.
-Because of this, Lesnar attacked Ambrose in the parking lot as he was arriving at the arena.
-Ambrose returned later in the night, having hijacked an ambulance, and challenged Lesnar to a No Holds Barred Street Fight match at WrestleMania 32 on April 3, where Lesnar defeated Ambrose after an F-5 onto a pile of chairs.
+At Fastlane on February 21, Lesnar lost a triple threat match for a WWE World Heavyweight Championship opportunity at WrestleMania 32, where Reigns pinned Dean Ambrose.
+The following night on Raw, Lesnar attacked Ambrose in the parking lot as he was arriving at the arena.
+A No Holds Barred Street Fight match was set between them at WrestleMania 32 on April 3, which Lesnar won.

-On the July 7 episode of SmackDown, it Lesnar was revealed as the returning Randy Orton's opponent for SummerSlam.
+On the July 7 episode of SmackDown, Lesnar was revealed as the returning Randy Orton's opponent for SummerSlam.
 Two days later on July 9, WWE allowed Lesnar to have a one-off fight for UFC 200.
 Lesnar failed two of his drug tests for this fight but was not suspended by WWE because he is not a full-time performer.
 On July 19 at the 2016 WWE draft, Lesnar was the #5 draft pick for the Raw brand.
 Reports claimed that he would have been #1 had he not failed his UFC drug tests.
 Orton was drafted to SmackDown, thus making their match an interbrand match, while WWE billed their face-off as a match fifteen years in the making.
 Along with Heyman, Lesnar made his return to Raw on August 1 (his first appearance on WWE programming since WrestleMania 32), but during his segment Orton appeared and attacked Lesnar with an RKO.
 Lesnar then attacked Orton during his match the following night on SmackDown Live, performing an F-5 on Orton.
 At SummerSlam on August 21, Lesnar defeated Orton by technical knockout, leaving Orton with a forehead wound which required ten staples.
-He then hit Shane McMahon with an F-5.
+He then hit SmackDown Commissioner Shane McMahon with an F-5.
 The end made many people believe Lesnar had gone off script due to the severity of Orton's head wound, out of which Vince McMahon confirmed that the ending was planned.
-Lesnar was later storyline fined $500 for delivering an F-5 to SmackDown Commissioner Shane McMahon and his assault on Orton.
-On September 24 at a house show in Chicago, Illinois, Lesnar defeated Orton in a no-disqualification rematch, with the match being billed as a Suplex City death match.
+Lesnar was later storyline fined $500 for delivering an F-5 to Shane McMahon and his assault on Orton.